FilmonK/metabase-serialization_gh-actions/README.md

    - `METABASE_API_KEY`: The API key for Metabase.
    - `PAT_TOKEN`: Personal Access Token for accessing the repositories.
    - `GITHUB_TOKEN`: (If not already available) GitHub token for the workflow.

+ 2. **Ngrok:**
+    Ngrok is included soley as a means to create a passthrough to a local device or container that isn't publically accessible.

 ### Example Configuration